Terms of Service

 - Do anything else that infringes on the rights of third parties or Elizabeth & Clarke.

 Ok, payment stuff is important.
 Our terms may change from time to time, and it may be hard to change this Agreement up each time we do it, so you agree that the payment terms on our website are hereby incorporated into this Agreement by reference.
 That’s legal speak for, “Look on our site, and those are the terms that will apply.”

 We can make some general statements, though.
 All major credit and debit cards are accepted including Amex, MasterCard, Visa, Discover, JCB, and Diners Club.
 We use Stripe to process payments and store card details.

 We ship via USPS Mail and include tracking.
 All shipping is free within the United States, including return shipping and any shipping of exchanges.
-Shipments going to Canada cost an extra $15.
-Shipments going to any other country cost $25.
+Shipments destined for Canada cost an extra $15.
+Shipments destined for other country cost $25.
 Return shipping from any country other than the United States is not included.

-Discount Codes: Discount codes are limited to one per person for life.
-Yes, forever.
-It may seem harsh, but our shirts are already so reasonably priced, we really can’t go any lower without taking a loss.
+Discount codes are limited to one per order.
+It may seem harsh, but our garments are already so reasonably priced, we really can’t go any lower without taking a loss.